swup/parallel-plugin/README.md

 Swup has inserted the next container, will wait for any animations to finish, and then remove the previous container.

-Note: the next container is always inserted **before** the previous one, which is marked as hidden from screen readers.
+Note: for accessibility reasons, the next container is always inserted **before** the previous one and the previous one is marked as hidden from screen readers by setting `aria-hidden="true"`.

 ```html
 <section>